 Administrators of this kind must be competent in all aspects of data handling (access, storage, backup, security, etc.), monitor the work of servers, optimize their performance, and have sufficient skills in data analysis and management.

-- Systems analysts.
 IT systems of any organization are useful as long as they can solve business problems.
-Systems analysts are called to provide this link between business and technologies.
+Systems analysts should provide this link between business and technologies.
 They should efficiently deal with any related issues and forestall their appearance.

 Typically, these experts test software and databases to ensure their problem-free functioning, hold their security audits, and maintain systems documentation within the company.
 That is why programming and data analysis skills, as well as project management abilities, are necessary competencies required from such specialists.